SKDDJ/SKDDJ/README.md

 > This is MY page.

-But I didn't decide to display what on my page yet.
+But I haven't decided to display what on my page yet.
-Maybe It will stay blank until I remember and have energy to fill it.
+Maybe It will stay blank until I remember and have energy to deal with it.

 *I'm working hard to take my course notes with MarkDown and may share **them** someday.*